 To take part, an applicant school must:

-- be a secondary school or a vocational training school with pupils of 16-18 years of age;
+- be a secondary school or a vocational training school with students of 16-18 years of age;

 - be recognised by the education authorities in their country;